quartznet/quartznet/docs/documentation/quartz-3.x/configuration/reference.md

 ### `quartz.jobStore.misfireThreshold`

-The the number of milliseconds the scheduler will 'tolerate' a trigger to pass its next-fire-time by, before being considered "misfired".
+The number of milliseconds the scheduler will 'tolerate' a trigger to pass its next-fire-time by, before being considered "misfired".
 The default value (if you don’t make an entry of this property in your configuration) is 60000 (60 seconds).

 ## JobStoreTX (ADO.NET)